skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 * Re-addition of Virtual Reality support would be nice.
 * It would be good if filtering on the particles could be interactively controlled.

-## Third prototype

-For the third prototype, the APR was fully integrated into _scenery_, and additional prototypes were developed for maximum projection renderings, and GPU-based volume renderings of APR datasets:

-### Particle-based rendering
+## Particle-based rendering in scenery

 For interactive rendering of the APR, we have integrated the Java wrapper with _scenery_[^demonote].
 In scenery, we render the APR as point-based graphics, and subject it to the same postprocessing steps as all other renderings (such as screen-space ambient occlusion, and HDR exposure correction).